 The Medical Scientist Training Program (MSTP) is a combined M.D./Ph.D.
 Program that can be completed in six to eight years.
 It is one of the select programs nationwide supported by the NIH (National Institute of Health).
 Training experiences in both basic and clinical research are offered.
-Collaborative research relationships exist with other biomedical research institutions on Long Island, including Cold Spring Harbor, and Brookhaven National Laboratory.
-MSTP Students receive a stipend and a full medical and graduate school scholarship that covers tuition, health insurance and fees.
-For more information please visit the website.
+Collaborative research relationships exist with other biomedical research institutions on Long Island including Cold Spring Harbor and Brookhaven National Laboratory.
+MSTP Students receive a stipend and full medical and graduate school scholarship that covers tuition, health insurance and fees.
+For more information, please visit the website.

 Scholarly Concentrations Program

-The Scholarly Concentrations Program is a four-year track opportunity for medical students to engage in and attain recognition for scholarly pursuits in related areas of medicine.
-Under this Program, students have the opportunity to do academic exploration in basic sciences, translational research, global health, medical education, or the humanities/arts.
-The program aims to align the areas of interest of students with the academic mission of the School providing a longitudinal area of work to the student experience at the School of Medicine.
-For many students, this period has been extremely helpful in shaping career goals and in building an academic track record attractive to residencies.
+The Scholarly Concentrations Program (SCP) is a four-year track opportunity for medical students to engage in and attain recognition for scholarly pursuits in related areas of medicine.
+Under this Program, students have the opportunity to do academic exploration in (1) Basic, Translational & Clinical Research, (2) Global Health, (3) Medical Humanities & Ethics, (4) Medical Education, and (5) Social Science.
+The program aims to align the areas of interest of students with the academic mission of the School providing a longitudinal area of work to the student experience at the Renaissance School of Medicine at Stony Brook University.
+For many students, this experience has been extremely helpful in identifying long-term career goals, exploring research project interests and in building an academic track record. https://renaissance.stonybrookmedicine.edu/ugme/education/Scholarly.

 Master of Public Health Program (MD/MPH)